TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/kotlin/index.md

     }
     return(arr)
 }

 ```

 {% endraw %}

-[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Merge Sort in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - Jeremy Grifski
 - mikenmo

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 22:39:08.
-The solution was first committed on Oct 02 2020 04:45:02.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution